CYBAVO/android_wallet_sdk_sample/docs/private_chain.md

 ```

 ### Transaction Operations
-- There are 6 operations for financial product, they can be achieved by `callAbiFunctionTransaction()` with different `args`, the behavior might be different between different `kind`.
+- There are 6 operations for financial product, they can be achieved by `callAbiFunctionTransaction()` with different `args`, the behavior might be different between different `FinancialProduct.kind`.
 - After performed `callAbiFunctionTransaction()`, it'll take a while to change data, App may need to display a status for transition to prevent users execute the same operation again (press again the same button).

 |  ABI Method Name<br>`args[0]`   | `kind` /<br>Perform  to  | Note | `args` |